brightcove/hot-shots/README.md

   // Timing: sends a timing command with the specified milliseconds client.timing('response_time', 42);

+  //Timing: Also accepts a Date object of which the difference is calculated client.timing('response_time',new Date());

   // Timer: Returns a function that you call to record how long the first
   // parameter takes to execute (in milliseconds) and then sends that value
   // using 'client.timing'.